 Kaito holds a graduate degree in communications from Northwestern University.
 He has been teaching Japanese to youth and adults in the Boston and Chicago areas for the past 16 years.
 He is currently a 6th grade teacher with the Boston Japanese School, and provides presentations for business travelers, enhancing their knowledge of Japan's culture and customs.
 During the summer months, Kaito enjoys guiding Japanese visitors on historical-Boston tours, and guided tours of the Museum of Fine Art’s renowned painting and art collections.

-Reiko enjoys reading Japanese literature, Japanese calligraphy, playing music and making art.
+Reiko enjoys Japanese literature, Japanese calligraphy, playing music and making art.
 Reiko was born and raised in Osaka, Japan.
 She has been teaching and tutoring Japanese language and arts in New York, California and Massachusetts since 2005.
-She enjoys finding fun new ways to teach and learn Japanese.
-Through her efforts, she hopes to make Japanese language, culture and art accessible to everyone.
+Reiko enjoys finding fun new ways to teach and learn Japanese.
+Through her efforts she hopes to make Japanese language, culture and art accessible to everyone.

 Originally from Nagoya, Shizue enjoys teaching students of all ages, as it makes her grow along with the students.
 Curious about languages, she is currently learning Russian and Korean.
 She loves dogs, nature, reading, eating, and is a classical pianist.

 Tammy is a Boston native with a degree in psychology and a minor in art history from UMass Boston.
 She is a Japanese language and stationery enthusiast.
 Her other interests include traveling, reading, film photography and watching competitive figure skating.

 Tetsuaki has been teaching Japanese to students in ages ranging from grade school to adult since 1989.
 He also has worked with computer technology.
 He enjoys Japanese classical literature, especially Shinobu Orikuchi.
 Education: Yokohama National University (Economics/International Relations).